FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Explains the TDD workflow for Business Central
 2. Provides detailed instructions for using each script
 3. Includes examples for common scenarios with exact command syntax
-4. Documents the app publishing workflow based on the provided skeleton code
+4. Documents the app compilation, deployment, and testing workflow
 5. Explains how to customize the workflow for specific needs through the TDDConfig.psd1 file
 6. Includes troubleshooting information for common issues
 7. Documents the proper error handling practices used in the scripts